chitranjanB/CoffeeShop/coffeeshop-core/readme.md

 # Coffee Shop Simulation
 ## _Multi Threaded Approach with thread pool using completable future, each task in pipeline manner with lock interface_
+## _Reads/Write file for simulating inventory for Coffee beans and Milk_

 Coffee Shop Simulation is an attempt to understand performance of code and enhancing them using new features of the language and better design